Giuliani on dangers of Trump-Mueller interview: 'Truth isn't truth'

 "At that point, you’re right," Todd answered. "...
 No, you’re right.
 I don’t read minds on that front."

-Trump has repeatedly said that he is open to sitting down with Mueller's investigators.
-However, attorneys Giuliani and Jay Sekulow have expressed reluctance for him to do so.
+Trump repeatedly has said that he is open to sitting down with Mueller's investigators.
+However, attorneys Giuliani and Jay Sekulow have cautioned against it.

 Both sides have exchanged proposals for interview conditions, but no agreement has been struck.
-The president's lawyers also say that they will fight any attempt by Mueller to issue a subpoena to Trump.
+The president's lawyers also have said they would fight any attempt by Mueller to issue a subpoena to Trump.

 Giuliani also accused the special counsel's office of illegally leaking to The New York Times that White House Counsel Don McGahn has been cooperating extensively with the Mueller probe.
 The Times published the story Saturday, drawing an angry response from the president on Twitter.